moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/viem.md

 To create a client for reading chain data, you can take the following steps:

-1. Import the `createPublicClient`, `http`, and `defineChain`functions from `viem`.
+1. Import the `createPublicClient`, `http`, and `defineChain`functions from `viem`
 2. Define the chain details of your EVM ContainerChain, making sure to include all fields shown below.
-Both `public` and `default` RPC URLs are required to be listed, even if they are same
+Both `public` and `default` RPC URLs are required to be listed, even if they are the same
 3. Create the `client` using the `createPublicClient` function and pass in the network and the HTTP RPC endpoint

 ```ts